-The Company's family of next-generation investigational aniten compounds incorporate multiple chemical scaffold changes to the first-generation drugs which in preclinical studies retain NTD inhibition of the AR.
+The Company's family of next-generation investigational Aniten compounds incorporate multiple chemical scaffold changes to the first-generation drugs which in preclinical studies retain NTD inhibition of the AR.
 In addition, they have shown improvement in a range of attributes when compared to the first-generation compound, EPI-506, in preclinical studies.
 In in vitro assays measuring inhibition of AR transcriptional activity, these product candidates demonstrated 20 times higher potency than EPI-506 or its active metabolite, EPI-002.
 In addition, the compounds have demonstrated increased metabolic stability in preclinical studies, suggesting the potential for longer half-lives in humans.
 Lastly, the compounds have demonstrated more favorable pharmaceutical properties relative to EPI-506.
-The Company believes that these product candidates, if successfully developed and approved, may offer advancements in ease and cost of largescale manufacture, drug product stability, and suitability for commercialization globally.
-From this series of nextgeneration compounds, EPI-7386 was selected as the lead candidate for clinical development and an IND was submitted to the FDA on March 30, 2020 and was allowed by the FDA on April 30, 2020.
-A CTA was filed with Health Canada in April 2020 and clearance was subsequently received.
-The Phase I clinical trial of EPI-7386 "Oral EPI-7386 in Patients With Metastatic Castration-Resistant Prostate Cancer (EPI-7386)" was started in June 2020 with the first patient dosed in July 2020 and is currently actively enrolling patients (www.clinicaltrials.gov).
-In September 2021 the Company filed a protocol amendment with the FDA to focus further monotherapy development in less heavily pretreated patients with mCRPC.
-The Company has presented preclinical and clinical scientific data relative to EPI-7386 in a number of poster presentations at scientific meetings in the past year.
+The Company believes that these product candidates, if successfully developed and approved, may offer advancements in ease and cost of large-scale manufacture, drug product stability, and suitability for commercialization globally.
+Of these next-generation Anitens, EPI-7386 was selected for IND filing and a Phase 1 clinical trial.